How Will President Trump Change Bankruptcy?

 Despite what much of the blogosphere would have us believe, Donald Trump never filed personal bankruptcy.
-Since 1990, six of his companies filed Chapter 11 bankruptcy.
+Since 1990, 6 of his companies filed Chapter 11 bankruptcy.
 Chapter 11 is not what most people think of when they consider bankruptcy.
 Chapter 11 allows a business (and sometimes an individual with a lot of assets and a lot of debts) to reorganize its obligations while it continues doing business.
-In a Chapter 7, the individual or company that files the case liquidates.
+In Chapter 7, the individual or company that files the case liquidates.
 A court officer called a trustee will sell off all of a company’s assets and some of an individual’s assets and use the proceeds to pay creditors.

 Donald Trump, as an individual, never filed either a Chapter 11 or Chapter 7.